 Before undergoing lip lift surgery, recommendations such as the following should be adhered to:

-In the wake of your lip surgery, it is essential to treat your newly altered mouth with care in order to allow it to heal.
+In the wake of your lip surgery, it is essential to treat your newly altered mouth with care to allow it to heal.
 Some recommendations to help your surgical site heal properly after surgery include the following:

 - Spend the day after your surgery resting and remaining quiet, not resuming your normal activities until 24 hours post-surgery